 |“The Black Album” is the 16th full-length studio album by Prince.
 Officially, it has no title and no credited artist.
 It’s known as “The Black Album” due to its plain black sleeve, which contains no information apart from the catalogue number printed on the spine in peach letters.
 The sticker on the 1994 release labeled it “The legendary Black Album”.
 It was originally intended to be released on 8 December 1987, but was canceled at Prince’s request just prior to release (on 1 December 1987).
 It was finally given a limited release in November 1994 (just three months after his previous new release Come).

 The album is essentially a compilation of individual tracks; it was not recorded as a thematic album.

-The track, Superfunkycalifragisexy, was the first to be recorded in September 1986.
+Rockhard In A Funky Place was the first to be recorded in October 1986 (and first placed on the unreleased Camille album).
 The bulk of the tracks were recorded between October 1986, and March 1987.

 The final track recorded, When 2 R In Love, came much later, in October 1987.
 Thematically the song is very different to those recorded earlier, perhaps prompting Prince’s decision to keep it for use on Lovesexy.

 While Warner Bros. were concerned about releasing the album in December 1987, only nine months after Sign O’ The Times, the album’s original cancellation was solely Prince’s decision.
 He felt the album was too negative and hateful, and not the message he wanted to release.
 He has spoken of a "dark night of the soul" where everything came to a head, prompting his cancellation of the album (close associates have discussed that this was a result of a one-time use of the drug ecstasy by Prince and the hallucinations caused by it).